-1) Structure and Qualifications of the Board of Directors: Considered that the performance was excellent 63% Good

-31% Moderate 6%

-2) Board of Directors' Meeting: Considered that the operation was excellent 60% Good 31% Fair 9%

-3) Roles, duties and responsibilities of the Board of Directors: I see that the performance is excellent 60% Good 35% Moderate 3% Slightly 2%
+- 1) Structure and Qualifications of the Board of Directors: Considered that the performance was excellent 80% Good 20% - 2) Board of Directors' Meeting: Considered that the operation was excellent 83% Good 17% 3) Roles, duties and responsibilities of the Board of Directors: Considere that the performance is excellent 76% Good 24%

-Summary: The evaluation of the Board of Directors as a whole in 4 topics showed that the implementation of the committee was quite excellent.
+Summary: The evaluation of the Board of Directors as a whole in 4 topics showed that the implementation of the committee was quite excellent (excellent 69% Good 28% Moderate 3%).

-Summary: The evaluation of the Board of Directors on an individual basis in 3 topics, most of them found that the implementation of the preparation was quite excellent.
+Summary: The evaluation of the Board of Directors on an individual basis in 3 topics, most of them found that the implementation of the preparation was quite excellent (excellent 80% Good 20%).